COVID-19: The Disease & Vaccines

 How do you catch SARS-CoV-2?

-Coronaviruses are contained in saliva and spread by talking, coughing, sneezing or singing.
+Coronaviruses are contained in saliva.
+They spread by talking, coughing, sneezing or singing.
 These respiratory secretions are usually “large droplets” that do not stay in the air for long periods of time.
-However, smaller virus-containing droplets, sometimes referred to as “aerosolized droplets,” can remain in the air for long periods of time and are, therefore, considered more contagious.
+However, smaller virus-containing droplets, sometimes referred to as “aerosolized droplets,” can stay in the air for long periods of time.
+This makes them more contagious.
 Virus-containing respiratory droplets can enter a person’s eyes, nose or mouth.
 Once in the body, the virus can infect cells that line the nose, throat, lungs and intestines.

 How can you avoid catching SARS-CoV-2?